Written by Bruce Mitchell

 Edited and published by William Billeaud

 If you have available equipment in the U.S. that you can relocate without impacting your existing manufacturing capacity for current sales, you should seriously consider relocating the equipment to your China operations.
-If you think that all you need to do is disconnect the equipment, perhaps clean it up a little, paint it, crate it and arrange for shipping by air or ocean freight, you may be sorely disappointed.
+It can be more affordable for the business to move production overseas and it can improve productivity too.
+Some companies are worried about moving overseas because they feel like the quality of the product may decrease but then that’s where independent third party organizations like Jonble come into play.
+Companies like Jonble can audit factories as well as complete full inspections of manufacturing to ensure that the products being created are fit for consumers.
+However, If you think that all you need to do is disconnect the equipment, perhaps clean it up a little, paint it, crate it and arrange for shipping by air or ocean freight, you may be sorely disappointed.

 At best, you will have to pay to have the equipment shipped back to the U.S. At worst, China Customs may refuse any attempts by you to transport the equipment to your facility and could impound your equipment indefinitely.
 Do you remember the scene in the Indiana Jones movie where they showed the crate of the Arc of the Covenant along with thousands of other similar crates in a warehouse that seemed to go on forever?!
 That could be your equipment stored right next to it!
 I have also heard of instances where the equipment was sold back to the original owners by China Customs.
 Following is the procedure that you will need to follow:

 1. Apply to the local China Entry-Exit Inspection and Quarantine Bureau (CIQ) for a Registration Record along with a list of the equipment to import with the following information for each:

 F. Degree of use

 G. Manufacturing purpose